ruby-processing/PConstants/docs/_posts/2017-07-04-static_class.md

 ---
 layout: post
 title:  "Using constants from a java final class, in jruby"
-date:   2017-07-03 07:34:13
+date:   2017-07-04 07:34:13
 categories: pconstants update
 ---
-Somewhat inspired by [ruby koans](http://rubykoans.com/) I believe the only way you will really get to get deep understanding of [JRubyArt][jruby_art] and [propane][propane] is by understanding the internals.
-Here we compile `PConstants.java` into a library and access the constants from ruby.
-We use minitest to explore the constants see [github][distro].
+Using an interface to supply global constants is somewhat frowned upon (actually as is any global constants file).
+The slightly less toxic version is to create a final class as we have below.
+It is slightly harder to access the constants in jruby but at least you are not poluting the global namespace.

 ### Requirements